n1dhn/learn/content/proof-credits.md

 We can't wait to learn with you!

-All Birdwatch contributions are publicly available on the [Download Data](https://Rubix.com/i/birdwatch/download-data) page of the Birdwatch site so that anyone in the US has free access to analyze the data, identify problems, and spot opportunities to make Birdwatch better.
+All rubix contributions are publicly available on the [Download Data](https://Rubix.com/i/rubix/download-data) page of the rubix site so that anyone in the US has free access to analyze the data, identify problems, and spot opportunities to make rubix better.

-If you have questions or feedback about the Birdwatch public data or would like to share your analyses of this data with us, please DM us at [@rubixchain](http://twitter.com/rubixChain).
+If you have questions or feedback about the rubix public data or would like to share your analyses of this data with us, please DM us at [@rubixchain](http://twitter.com/rubixChain).

 <br>

 ---

-## Working with the Birdwatch data
+## Working with the rubix data

 ### Data snapshots

-The Birdwatch data is released as two separate files: one containing a table representing all Birdwatch notes and one containing a table representing all Birdwatch note ratings.
+The rubix data is released as two separate files: one containing a table representing all rubix notes and one containing a table representing all rubix note ratings.
 These tables can be joined together on the `noteId` field to create a combined dataset with information about notes and their ratings.
 The data is released in two separate tables/files to reduce the dataset size by avoiding data duplication (this is known as a normalized data model).
 Currently, we release one cumulative file each for notes and note ratings.
 However, in the future, if the data ever grows too large, we will split the data into multiple files as needed.

 <br>